US to restart Taliban talks after Trump green light | Malay Mail

 The Taliban, Trump said, “want to do a ceasefire” and that “it will probably work out that way.”

-A November study by Brown University found that the United States has spent $6.4 trillion on wars globally since the September 11, 2001 attacks that prompted the Afghanistan intervention. — AFP
+A November study by Brown University found that the United States has spent US$6.4 trillion (RM26.6 trillion) on wars globally since the September 11, 2001 attacks that prompted the Afghanistan intervention. — AFP